backstage/backstage/plugins/incremental-ingestion-backend/README.md

 Incremental Entity Providers will wait a configurable interval before proceeding to the next burst.

-Once the source has no more results, Incremental Entity Provider compares all entities annotated with `frontside/incremental-entity-provider: <entity-provider-id>` against all marked entities to determine which entities commited by same entity provider were not marked during the last ingestion cycle.
+Once the source has no more results, Incremental Entity Provider compares all entities annotated with `frontside/incremental-entity-provider: <entity-provider-id>` against all marked entities to determine which entities committed by same entity provider were not marked during the last ingestion cycle.
 All unmarked entities are deleted at the end of the cycle.
 The Incremental Entity Provider rests for a fixed internal before restarting the ingestion process.

 ![Diagram of execution of an Incremental Entity Provider](https://user-images.githubusercontent.com/74687/185822734-ee6279c7-64fa-46b9-9aa8-d4092ab73858.png)